 - a.
 General Operations - i.
 The KCHD is responsible for communicable disease prevention and public health preparedness.
 KCHD will monitor general public health conditions during emergency operations and will issue public warning and advisories as necessary to preserve and protect public health and prevent illness. - ii.
 At the discretion of the Health Director or his designee, the KCHD may also open a Health Operations Center (located at KCHD).
 The purpose of the HOC is to facilitate internal KCHD response operations and communications in support of the incident.
 The HOC will remain operational and staffed as needed to support KCHD until the City's EOC has been deactivated or as directed by the Health Director or designee. - b.
-Epidemiological Services - i.
-The KCHD Division of Communicable Disease Prevention and Public Health Preparedness along with Environmental Health Services may provide surveillance of the disease and or environment.
+Epidemiological Services - The KCHD Division of Communicable Disease Prevention along with Environmental Health Services may provide surveillance of the disease and or environment.
 Communicable Disease Prevention is also the lead on any disease investigations conducted in response to any disease outbreaks. - c.
-Food Inspections - The Environmental Health Services Division's primary area of responsibility is food inspections and may assist area disaster relief agencies by inspecting food service operations and supplies at mass care sites (i.e. food storage, preparation and dispensing sites, and shelter sites).
-The KCHD Environmental Health Services Division may assist the KCFD, Environmental Protection Agency (EPA) (913-551-7003, 800-223-0425) and others in the monitoring of air quality. - d.
-Rental Property Inspections - During some types of emergent events, there may be a time when it is necessary to work with providers of temporary living spaces.
-During normal daily operations, the Health Homes Program of KCHD manages to provide residential living space inspections. - ii.
-In conjunction with other City departments, this program may offer its services and expertise to the incident management team in providing an initial review of residential living spaces. - e.
-Management of Isolation and Quarantine
+Health Inspections and Enforcement - i.
+The Environmental Health Services Division's primary area of responsibility is food inspections and may assist area disaster relief agencies by inspecting food service operations and supplies at mass care sites (i.e. food storage, preparation and dispensing sites, and shelter sites).
+These employees are also ordinance enforcement qualified and can be used to assist the department in enforcing any short term ordinances regarding public health as determined/permitted by the City.
+KCHD Environmental Health Services Division may assist the KCFD, Environmental Protection Agency (EPA) (913-551-7003, 800-223-0425) and others in the monitoring of air quality.

-- The Director of the KCHD (or designee) may implement and manage isolation and quarantine operations in accordance with KCHD plans, procedures and statutory authority.
-KCMO OEM may assist with obtaining needed resources for KCHD to manage any needed facilities or provide basic needs for persons isolated or quarantined. - f.
-Other Public Health Services and Assignments - i.
+- d.
+Management of Isolation and Quarantine - i.
+The Director of the KCHD (or designee) may implement and manage isolation and quarantine operations in accordance with KCHD plans, procedures and statutory authority.
+Kansas City, Missouri OEM may assist with obtaining needed resources for KCHD to manage any needed facilities or provide basic needs for persons isolated or quarantined. - e.
+Other Public Health Functions and Assignments - i.
 At the discretion of the KCHD Director or his designee, all required KCHD staff will report to the Health Department and all field staff shall remain in the building to receive assignment information from their Program Manager/Division Manager.